 After you arrive home with your loved one, help them compensate for any sun damage by moisturizing dry, irritated skin well.
 It is preferable to use lotions and creams without unnecessary ingredients for this job.
 Simply formulated lotions soothe irritated skin without leaving an oily residue that will get on clothing and furniture and potentially cause an accidental slip or fall.

 Taking care of yourself during the summer is an important part of any senior’s life.
 With the added exposure to the sun possibility that is presented during this time of the year, protecting the skin is important.
-Contact us to learn more about how Caring Senior Service can help protect your senior this summer.
+Contact your local Caring office to learn more about how we can help protect your senior this summer.